DanukaDilshann/House-rental-price-in-Brazil/README.md

   - Does fire insurance relate to whether the house is furnished or not?
   - Does location affect property taxes?
   - Does the fire insurance price relate to the location?
-  - Does the rent amount relate to whether the house is furnished or not?
   - Does the rent amount relate to keeping animals?
-  - Does the rent amount relate to the city?

 ## Data
 Dataset: The dataset contains information on 10,692 houses, each described by 13 features.
 This dataset, sourced from Kaggle, includes various details relevant to real estate analysis.
 The features in the dataset typically include: